Gabriel-Cacharo/Gabriel-Cacharo/README.md

 ### Hi there 😄 .

+#Markdown
-## 🎈 I'm ShankCGC ( my nickname ) and I'm studying , more or less,  programming for 1 year.
+- 🎈 I'm ShankCGC ( my nickname ) and I've been studying programming for almost a year

-# 💻 I'm currently studying ReactJS and Styled components
+- 💻 I'm currently studying ReactJS and Styled components

 <!--
 **ShankCGC/shankcgc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.